 Weekly Drop-in Hours: Every Tuesday from 2 pm - 3 pm at the Chapleau Hospital.
 You do not need to have diabetes to use this service.

 - Weekly weigh-ins

 Our office hours are as follows:

 Monday - Thursday 8:30 am - 4:30 pm

 6 Broomhead Road

-The program is a member of the Northern Diabetes Health Network and is funded through them in partnership with Chapleau Health Services.
+The program is funded by the North East LHIN in partnership with Chapleau Health Services.

 The primary goal of the program is to provide diabetes education to people with diabetes and their families so they can effectively manage their disease and prevent or delay the complications of diabetes.
 Members of the diabetes education team also provide diabetes screening and primary prevention education.

 Services may be accessed through self or health care professional referral.

 For more information contact Robin Greer at 705-864-3070 or email email@example.com.